pactsafe/pactsafe-react-sdk/CONTRIBUTING.md

 - `npm test` will run the tests once.

-- `npm run test:coverage` will run the tests and produce a coverage report in `coverage/`.
+- `npm run test:coverage` will run the tests and produce a coverage report

 - `npm run test:watch` will run the tests on every change.

+- `npm run test:coverage-watch` will run tests on every change and produce a coverage report

 ## Building